Congenital Sucrase-Isomaltase Deficiency (CSID)

 My child gets a lot of upper respiratory infections, are there other children with CSID who get this frequently?

 Yes.
-Many of our families complain that their children with CSID seem to get sicker faster then siblings and have a greater number of upper respiratory infections and pneumonia.
-Some physicians have elected to vaccinate children each year for influenza, and give the chicken pox and pneumonia vaccination as well when age appropriate.
-Because many pharmacies do not keep a ready supply of cold medications that are sucrose free, you may want to prepare before your child gets sick.
+Many of our families complain that their children with CSID seem to get sicker faster then siblings and have a greater number of upper respiratory infections and viral pneumonia.
+Some physicians have elected to vaccinate children each year for influenza, and give the chicken pox and pneumonia vaccination when age appropriate.
+Because many pharmacies do not keep a ready supply of cold medications that are sucrose free, lactose or starch free you may want to prepare before your child gets ill.
 Please refer to our list of Sucrose-free drugs.
 Many parents obtain a prescription for Sucrose-free Robitusson and store it in their refrigerator.
 Another drug they have reported keeping on hand is Feverall (small children need a prescription) a suppository that will reduce a fever in a child who is vomiting.

 How do I cope with holidays like Easter, Christmas and Halloween?

-Each year moms share sources for sucrose free candy.
+Each year moms share sources for sucrose free candy and other treats.
 We also list a number of sources that you can mail order from.
-One of our moms found lactose, sucrose and starch free Bunnies and Santa's that Group D seems to be able to tolerate without symptoms.
+You can also find links to recipes that many of our parents use to make their own sucrose-free treats.

 My child's doctor and small bowel biopsy indicate they have CSID but my child does not get a lot of vomiting and loose stools discussed in the literature for this disorder.
-Instead he suffers from gas, bloating, skin rashes-sometimes all over the body, and abdominal cramping.
+Instead he suffers from gas, bloating, skin rashes-sometimes all over the body, and abdominal cramping or constapation.
 Does he still have CSID?

 We have a group of children from New Zealand and Australia that are emerging who have CSID but rarely get vomiting or loose stools.
 Most of these children also are lactose intolerant.
 Instead they suffer from gas, bloating, skin rashes-sometimes all over the body, and severe abdominal cramping within hours of ingesting sucrose or starch.